-This shrine is one of the largest Shinto complexes.
-Of the 103 buildings that make up the UNESCO World Heritage Site, 42 belong to this shrine alone.
-The whole complex is embedded in a forest on a mountainside, and as always a lot of consideration went into the combination of man-made structures with nature.
+This shrine is one of the largest Shinto complexes in Japan.
+Of the 103 buildings which make up the UNESCO World Heritage Site, 42 belong to this shrine alone.
+The whole complex is embedded into a forest on a mountainside, and as always a lot of consideration went into how to combine man-made structures with nature.
 Since it is very humid in the area, many of the stone buildings are covered with moss and everything is green all year round.

 There was a fourth monkey, by the way – Shizaru, “do nothing wrong”.
 If Shizaru is portrayed, then most often with his hands in his lap.

 Some of the buildings are decorated over and over with (gilded) figures, and there are also statues, panels, lanterns, bells, the mausoleum, and at least one sacred horse.You could probably spend days looking for all the details!